DataDog/hiring-engineers/answers.md

 # Visualizing Data:

-## Question : Utilize the Datadog API to create a Timeboard that contains:
+## Question: Utilize the Datadog API to create a Timeboard that contains:

 * Your custom metric scoped over your host.
  * Your custom metric with the rollup function applied to sum up all the points for the past hour into one bucket